 The temperature of a surface can be taken in three ways: using a contact thermistor, an IR thermometer, or a thermal imaging camera.

 The first two methods will provide you with a single temperature reading… however a thermal imaging camera can provide you with tens, if not hundreds of thousands of readings.
 A wall can be scanned in seconds and a large building can be surveyed (inside and out) within a couple of hours.
 This would simply not be practical using any other technique.

-Thermalume have invested in interchangeable lenses for our IR cameras.
+Thermalume has invested in interchangeable lenses for our IR cameras.
 These allow us to inspect from a distance while maintaining the resolution of our cameras.
-We regularly inspect multi-storey buildings from ground level without the need for scaffolding or other aids to working at height.
+We regularly inspect multi-storey buildings from ground level without the need for scaffolding or other aids to work at height.